What Is Category?

 A GMB category is not to be confused with blog or product categories, which relate to a company’s website.

 A company can choose from nearly 4000 categories to add to their GMB Listing.
-Do note that categories will vary by country and will also change over time so a category that your competitor may have used may not now be available to you.
+Do note that categories will vary by country and will also change over time so a category that your competitor may have used earlier may not be available to you now.

-Google My Business Listings can have more than one category.
-However, only one will be viewable to a user at a time.
-The main category is the one displayed to users and is known as the primary category.
+Google My Business listings can have more than one category.
+However, only one will be viewable to a user at a time and Google decides which search queries to match with any of the categories added in the GMB listing.
+The main category is the one openly displayed to users and is known as the primary category.

 ‘Marketing Agency’, ‘Locksmith’, ‘Accountant’, ‘Moving Company’, and ‘Hospital’ are all examples of primary categories that a business might use.